 Note: 1.
-CXCAP is the Power Line Transceiver comparator output signal.
+CXCAP is the PowerLine Transceiver comparator output signal.

-- 2. The PTM PTPI signal can be from the external PTPI pin input or from the internal CXCAP signal, which is selected using the IFS0[7:6] bits.
-For BA45F5542-2 device, as the PTPI/PA7 external pin is unavailable, if the PTPI signal is used, it should be selected from the CXCAP internal signal by configuring the IFS0[7:6] bits. - 3.
+- 2. The PTM PTPI signal can be from the external PTPI pin input or from the internal CXCAP signal, which is selected using the IFS0[7:6] bits. - 3.
 If the PTM external pins will be used and as these pins are pin-shared with other functions, before using the PTM function, the pin-shared function registers should be set properly.